stroggprog/rtap/README.md

 If the system clock (or local NTP server) is retrained to Earth-UTC, there is a function to adjust the private epoch.

 Major system parameters such as the private epoch are store in a file and reloaded after a restart.

+## Installation:

+If you don't have 'go' installed, please go to https://go.dev/ and follow the instructions.

+After pulling the repository:
+'''
+go build .
+./rtaps
+'''

+If everything runs well:
+'''
+go install
+'''

+For the test client (in a separate terminal window):
+'''
+cd rtapcli
+go run .
+'''

+The test client shoul output some data and then terminate.

+To exit the server on Windows, type Ctrl-C. You can do so on Linux too, but the server also outputs the kill command if you prefer to do it that way.
+I have no idea how to terminate it on a Mac, but if you're running one I'm sure you do.